xpepper/trello_effort_app/README.md

 ## Rake tasks
-The trello_effort_tracker's rake tasks are available on the rails app too.
+The tracco's rake tasks are available on the rails app too.

 ```ruby
 rake 'run:today[test]' # will extract today's tracked data and store on the test db